Protecting an Estate Beneficiary with Addiction Issues- 7 Tips

 Disclaimer

-This article provides general information about California estate planning for beneficiaries with addiction.
+This article provides general information about California estate planning, probate, and trust administration.
 It is not legal advice.
-Laws change.
-Every family situation is different.
-Consult a qualified California estate planning attorney about your specific circumstances.
+Laws change, and every situation is different.
+Consult with a California estate planning attorney about your specific circumstances.
+Reading this article does not create an attorney-client relationship with Opelon LLP.

 Opelon LLP serves families in Carlsbad, Oceanside, Vista, San Marcos, Escondido, Encinitas, Del Mar, Poway, and throughout San Diego County, California.